 Review and Reputation Management

 Facebook reviews have always played a major role in apartment reputation management due to their high visibility both on the network and in search engines.
 The newest iteration of the reviews tools (Recommendations) makes Facebook an even greater reputation management resource, giving communities an easy way to identify strengths and weakness via tags.
-You can read more about that in this post from August.
+Check out additional information on Facebook recommendations for a full understanding on the topic.

 On top of having various uses, Facebook is also extremely effective at everything it is used for.
 In fact, 86 percent of respondents in the recent Multifamily Insiders survey claimed to have generated a lease through Facebook.
 That’s fairly impressive, and probably explains why 87 percent of respondents pay to advertise their communities on the platform.